Social Preferences

 Growth and Inequality: Experimental Evidence on How Misperceptions Affect Redistribution

 Many policies affect future inequality, from taxation to investments in education.
 Therefore, citizens' support for these policies may depend on their beliefs about how inequality will evolve over time.
-In three large-scale experiments, I examine how well individuals predict future inequality in the presence of economic growth, and I examine how beliefs about inequality influence people's preferences for redistribution.
-I find that most people underestimate future increases in inequality, but this is inconsequential as beliefs about inequality do not influence preferences for redistribution.
+In three large-scale experiments, I examine whether individuals are able to predict how exponential economic growth influences inequality, and I examine how beliefs about inequality influence people's preferences for redistribution.
+I find that most people underestimate how much inequality increases in the presence of growth, but this does not matter for policy support, as beliefs about inequality do not affect preferences for redistribution.
 Rather, what matters is whether people know if redistribution will come at a personal cost to themselves.

 Do External Threats Reduce Affective Polarization?
 An Experiment on Russia's Invasion of Ukraine

-In many countries, citizens have become increasingly biased in how they evaluate others based on political affiliation.
-We argue that this increase in affective polarization may in part be caused by changes in global power structures, which caused many countries to experience a long period without external (military) threats.
-To study the importance of external threats, we conduct a priming experiment to examine how making Russia's invasion of Ukraine salient causally influences affective polarization and collaboration in the U.S. We find that priming Americans with Russia's military aggression leads to a modest reduction in affective polarization as well as an increase in cooperativeness as measured by people's behavior in an incentivized coordination game.
+In many countries, partisans have become increasingly biased in how they evaluate others based on political affiliation.
+We suggest that this increase in affective polarization may in part be caused by changes in the global power distribution which caused many countries to experience a long period without external (military) threats.
+To study the importance of external threats, we conduct a priming experiment to examine how making Russia's full-scale invasion of Ukraine in 2022 salient causally influences affective polarization and collaboration in the U.S. We find that priming Americans with Russia's military aggression leads to a modest reduction in affective polarization and an increase in cooperativeness as measured by behavior in an incentivized coordination game.
 Surprisingly, the effect of making Russia's invasion salient does not depend on perceived cross-party disagreement about the conflict.
-These results suggest that one must also look to global changes in international relations to understand within-country developments in polarization and willingness to collaborate.
+These results suggest that researchers should also consider international relations to understand within-country polarization and willingness to collaborate.